Gobidev/EDNeutronAssistant/README.md

 # Current State of Development
-This application is in comparison to its predecessor already in a very stable state, although there may still be some crashes and bugs as I have not tested everything, yet.
-For the future, I plan to implement support for the improved [Spansh Galaxy Plotter](https://www.spansh.co.uk/exact-plotter) and further improvements to the ui.
+This application is in comparison to its predecessor already in a very stable state, although there may still be some crashes and bugs as I have not yet tested everything.
+For the future, I plan to implement support for the improved [Spansh Galaxy Plotter](https://www.spansh.co.uk/exact-plotter) and further improvements to the UI.

 # Usage
 Download the latest build from the [Releases Tab](https://github.com/Gobidev/EDNeutronAssistant/releases/).